Siamese–Vietnamese War (1771–1773): Subsequent events in Cambodia

 In 1778, King Taksin of Thonburi initiated a grand campaign to subjugate Lao kingdoms.
-Chaophraya Chakri (King Rama I) sent his younger brother Chaophraya Surasi (Prince Surasinghanat) to Cambodia in order to recruit Cambodian forces into the war against Vientiane.
+Chaophraya Chakri (King Rama I) sent his younger brother Chaophraya Surasi (Prince Maha Sura Singhanat) to Cambodia in order to recruit Cambodian forces into the war against Vientiane.
 Ang Non ordered troops and rice supply to be levied from Cambodia and sent them to join the war on behalf of Siam.
 This led to dissatisfactions among Cambodian peasants.
 Uprisings and upheavals commenced against Ang Non as he ordered Chauvea Tolaha Mu (ចៅហ្វាទឡ្ហៈមូ, เจ้าฟ้าทะละหะ (มู)) to suppress dissentions.
 However, Tolaha Mu and other Cambodian nobles had been suspicious that Ang Non was responsible for the deaths of the late princes Ang Ton and Ang Tham.
 Tolaha Mu then decided to turn against Ang Non.
 Tolaha Mu requested supports from Nguyễn Ánh, who had been in Saigon waging wars with the Tây Sơn.
 Nguyễn Ánh sent Vietnamese forces under Đỗ Thanh Nhơn to defeat King Ang Non in 1779.
 Ang Non was captured and executed by drowning at Khayong Pond.
 His four sons were also killed.
 Tolaha Mu then made the seven-year-old Prince Ang Eng, a son of Ang Ton, as the new young king of Cambodia as his puppet, while Tolaha Mu himself wielded actual powers as the prime minister and the regent.
 The Cambodian court then became pro-Vietnamese again.

 In 1781, Taksin initiated an invasion of Cambodia with an army of 20,000 under the command of Somdej Chao Phraya Mahakasatsuek.
 It is uncertain, but King Taksin's ultimate goal may have been to place his son, Prince Intarapitak, on the Cambodian throne, effectively annexing Cambodia to Siam.
 Before any fighting occurred however, disturbances in Siam caused the Siamese army to return to Thonburi.